gitKrystan/2025-emberfest/slides.md

 It's a language that WarpDrive speaks fluently, giving you:
 * A Standardized format for resources, relationships, and errors
-* And Built-in conventions for pagination, filtering, sorting, and sparse fields -->
+* And Built-in conventions for pagination, filtering, sorting, and sparse fields
+* WarpDrive supports all of these conventions out of the box.
+-->

 ---